InternetFreedomFoundation/archive/content/post/why-is-the-up-police-not-taking-down-child-porn.md

 +++
-author = "Anushka Jain"
+author = 'Anushka Jain'
 date = 2021-03-25T05:48:32Z
-description = ""
+description = ''
 draft = false
-slug = "why-is-the-up-police-not-taking-down-child-porn"
+slug = 'why-is-the-up-police-not-taking-down-child-porn'
-summary = " The UP Police Women Power Line has recently launched the ‘Hamari Suraksha’ Programme.
-After looking at the few details of the programme available in the public and information gathered from news sources, we wrote to the UP Police highlighting our concerns. " title = "Why is the UP Police not taking down child porn?
-Also, a privacy fail."
+summary = ' The UP Police Women Power Line has recently launched the ‘Hamari Suraksha’ Programme.
+After looking at the few details of the programme available in the public and information gathered from news sources, we wrote to the UP Police highlighting our concerns. ' title = 'Why is the UP Police not taking down child porn?
+Also, a privacy fail.'

 +++